Welfare / Poverty

 Office of Family Assistance, Administration for Children & Families – programs include Temporary Assistance for Needy Families (TANF), American Recovery and Reinvestment (TANF Emergency Contingency Fund) and Healthy Marriage, Washington, DC.

 Spotlight on Poverty and Opportunity: The Source for News, Ideas and Action – is a non-partisan initiative that brings together diverse perspectives from the political, policy, advocacy and foundation communities to find genuine solutions to the economic hardship confronting millions of Americans.
 Through the ongoing exchange of ideas, research and data, Spotlight seeks to inform the policy debate about reducing poverty and increasing opportunity in the United States, Washington, DC.

 Spotlight on the States – state and local governments, community-based organizations and other non-profits play a significant role in implementing policies and programs to reduce poverty and promote opportunity.
 This website features a map which allows you to hover over a state to get a snapshot of poverty statistics in the state, then click or use the drop-down menu to access information and resources, news articles and links to learn more about state efforts to reduce poverty.

 Urban Institute – a nonpartisan economic and social policy research organization, Washington, DC.
 Read Blogs.

-Welfare Peer Technical Assistance Network, Administration for Children & Families, U.S. Department of Health and Human Services – provides peer-to-peer technical assistance to public agencies and private organizations operating the Temporary Assistance to Needy Families (TANF) program.
+Welfare Peer Technical Assistance Network, Administration for Children & Families – provides peer-to-peer technical assistance to public agencies and private organizations operating the Temporary Assistance to Needy Families (TANF) program.
 Technical assistance is provided through a variety of mechanisms: peer-to-peer site visits, workshops, moderated teleconferences and interactive Q&A sessions.
 The Web site also highlights policy relevant research, innovative programs, related links and upcoming events, Washington, DC.

 Women Thrive Worldwide (formerly the Women's Edge Coalition) – the leading non-profit organization shaping U.S. policy to help women in developing countries lift themselves out of poverty, Washington, DC.